Heather Jackson Will Focus on Gravel Racing for Early 2020 – Triathlete

-American Heather Jackson be kicking off her 2020 season in a unique way.
+American Heather Jackson will be kicking off her 2020 season in a unique way.

 To start her 2020 season, pro Heather Jackson is trying something new: gravel racing.
 Jackson is one of the top U.S. female long-distance triathletes, finishing in the top five of the Ironman World Championship in four of the last five years.